An Affiliate of Seven Hills Foundation

-VSA Massachusetts is part of an international network of VSA organizations serving 35 states and over 50 other countries.
-VSA is affiliated with The John F. Kennedy Center for the Performing Arts in Washington, D.C.
-Originally known as the National Committee Arts for the Handicapped and formerly named Very Special Arts, VSA arts changed its name in 1999, eliminating the use of the word "special" to honor the progress made by members of the disability community since the organization's inception.
-The letters VSA now reflect the Vision of an inclusive community, Strength in shared resources and Artistic expression that unite us all.
+VSA Massachusetts is part of an international network of VSA organizations affiliated with The John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Originally known as the National Committee Arts for the Handicapped and formerly named Very Special Arts, VSA changed its name in 1999, eliminating the use of the word "special" to honor the progress made by the disability community since the organization's inception.

 Art Transforms Schools

 The VSA Massachusetts COOL Schools model creates classrooms where students and teachers have a Creative Outlook on Learning.
 Through the arts, students have a variety of ways to experience academic content, express what they know, and engage in learning.
-The model engages students and teachers through the arts to transform schools into inclusive communities.
-COOL teaching artists collaborate with classroom teachers to introduce strategies inherent in the arts to include every student and support their learning in the arts as well as in other academic subjects.
-There are currently COOL School partners in 8 schools in the Boston area, including Worcester and Gardner.
+COOL engages students and teachers through the arts to transform schools into inclusive communities.
+In COOL programs, teaching artists collaborate with classroom teachers to introduce strategies inherent in the arts to include every student and support their learning in the arts as well as in other academic subjects.